astefan1/forecastBF/README.md

 :file_folder: __bf_forecast__

-This folder contains all necessary code to reproduce the results and plots in the first section of the manuscript (introduction of continuous research design evaluation using Bayes factor forecasts).
+This folder contains all necessary code to reproduce the results and plots in the first section of the manuscript (introduction of interim BFDA).

 * __bfda_plot.R__ contains the code to reproduce the visualization of the outcome of a fixed-N BFDA (density plot of Bayes factor distribution)
 * __plot_forecast_layers.R__ contains the code to reproduce the visualization of the Bayes factor forecast (model-averaged and model-specific; fan-plot design)